In more than 85% of back pain there is no correlation between findings on MRI and pain

 Back Pain in Basingstoke

-Gordon Linscott started working in Basingstoke to treat back pain in the 1980s taking over The Basingstoke Clinic from Keith Lamont in 1984, moving to Cliddesden Road in 1997 and then starting The Spine Team with Annette Williams in 2004 at our current main office in Brighton Hill
+Gordon Linscott started working in Basingstoke to treat back pain in the 1980s taking over The Basingstoke Clinic from Keith Lamont in 1984, moving to Cliddesden Road in 1997 and then starting The Spine Team with Annette Williams in 2004 we moved to our current Clinic at East Barn, Lychpit Centre in 2018

 Back Pain Services in Basingstoke